What should I consider when selecting the right military defense attorney for me?

 Other factors to consider are value and quality of representation.
-Mr. Berens has many years of experience providing quality legal representation to his clients.
+Mr. Berens has nearly two decades worth of experience providing quality legal representation to his clients.
 Read some of the Client Reviews to learn more.

 Should I hire a civilian military defense counsel?

 Many active duty Judge Advocates filling defense counsel billets are highly qualified.
 Some are more effective than others.
 One primary factor that often limits the detailed military defense counsel’s ability to defend service members is workload.
 An attorney with too many competing interests to give your case the attention that it deserves may not be right for you.
 Another factor that may limit the detailed military defense counsel’s ability to defend service members is lack of experience.

 Timing is also an important factor.
 Some cases may warrant retaining an attorney, others may not.
 Feel free to contact Mr. Berens to confidentially discuss the specific facts of your case and to hear his initial thoughts and professional assessment of the most appropriate next steps.
 Initial consultation is free of charge and confidential.